CU 1001 Frequently Asked Questions

 - Is this program for me?

-This program is for any new undergraduate student attending Carleton in the 2022 fall term including transfer, international, mature and first generation students.
+This program is for any new undergraduate student attending Carleton in the 2023 fall term or 2024 winter term including transfer, international, mature and first generation students.

 The program covers information for students in all five faculties: Faculty of Arts and Social Sciences, Faculty of Public Affairs, Faculty of Engineering and Design, Faculty of Science and the Sprott School of Business.